Southern Methodist University

 - Review of other substantive educational changes

 The committee is composed of faculty that have been appointed by the chairs of their departments.
 The Associate Dean of Academic Affairs of Simmons serves as the chair of the committee.
-2019-20 Committee members include:
+2020-21 committee members include:

-- Paige Ware (Co-Chair, Office of the Dean, Teaching and Learning)
+- Tim Jacobbe, Associate Dean (Chair, Office of the Dean, Teaching and Learning)

 - Anthony Cuevas (Co-Chair, Office of the Dean, Teaching and Learning)